 Since an acute triangle contains its own circumcenter, it is impossible for the Voronoi domain of a vertex of a triangle to cross the opposite edge.
 From this it follows that for all $i$.
 In particular, for any point $x\in V_i$, there is a unique geodesic $[w_i,x]$, which is a line segment in a single triangle or an edge of $\mathcal{T}_0$.

-Note that in each triangle of $\mathcal{T}_0$, we have one point where three Voronoi domains meet and three points on the sides of triangle where pairs of Voronoi domains meet.
-Let us bisect each edge of $\mathcal{T}_0$ and subdivide each triangle into $6$ triangles as it is done on the picture (solid lines only).
+Note that in each triangle of $\mathcal{T}_0$, we have one point where three Voronoi domains meet and three points on the sides of the triangle where pairs of Voronoi domains meet.
+Let us bisect each edge of $\mathcal{T}_0$ and subdivide each triangle into $6$ triangles as shown in the picture (solid lines only).

 In this way we obtain a new triangulation $\mathcal{T}_1$.
 We mark all the new vertices of $\mathcal{T}_1$ in black.